GSA/fpki-guides/_announcements/01_apple_common_removal.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?

-Today, Apple distributes over two hundred trusted root CA certificates, including COMMON, in the default operating system Trust Store for iOS, macOS, and tvOS.
-Apple's Trust Stores contain three categories of certificates:
+Apple currently distributes over 200 trusted root CA certificates, including COMMON, in its default Operating Systems Trust Stores for iOS, macOS, and tvOS.
+Apple's Trust Stores distribute three types of root CA certificates:

- - **Trusted certificates** establish a chain of trust that verifies other certificates signed by the trusted roots — for example, to establish a secure connection to a web server.
+- _Trusted Certificates_ &mdash; Always trusted certificates that establish a chain of trust. <!--I think engineers will understand "chain of trust" without further explanation-->
- - **Always Ask** certificates are untrusted but not blocked.
+- _Always Ask_ &mdash; Untrusted certificates that are not blocked.
 When one of these certificates is used, you'll be prompted to choose whether or not to trust it.
- - **Blocked** certificates that are believed to be compromised and will never be trusted.
+- _Blocked_ &mdash; Certificates believed to be compromised and will never be trusted.

-Certificates within the Apple Trust Store are organized within "Keychains" to include:
+Certificates in the Apple Trust Stores are organized within _Keychains_, which store passwords, encryption keys, certificates, and other data.<!--Good to define Keychain.
+Took this definition from Apple and reduced words.
+Does this cover it?--> There are three Keychain types:

- - **Login** is a Keychain specific to the user account logged into the workstation.
+- _Login_ Keychain  &mdash; Specific to the user account logged into a workstation.
- - **System** is a Keychain applicable to all user accounts on a workstation.
-The System Keychain is comparable to the Microsoft Windows "Local Machine" certificate store.
+- _System_ Keychain &mdash; Applies to all user accounts on a workstation (similar to the Microsoft Windows' _Local Machine_ certificate store).
- - **System Roots** is the Keychain preinstalled by Apple to include its trusted certification authories.
-This is the Keychain where COMMON will be removed by Apple in its update.
+- _System Roots_ Keychain &mdash; Includes Apple's pre-installed, trusted root CA certificates.
+Apple will remove COMMON from this Keychain.

 ## What Will Be Impacted?
-COMMON is preinstalled in the following Apple Operating System Trust Stores:
+COMMON will be removed from these Apple Operating Systems' Trust Stores:

 |**macOS Versions**|**iOS Versions**|**tvOS Versions**|
 | :-------- |:-------- |:-------- |